badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 - Higher-degree polynomials (Degree > 2) can lead to overfitting, capturing noise in the data rather than true underlying patterns.
 Regularization techniques may be needed to mitigate this.
 - It's important to scale features before applying polynomial transformations to prevent features with larger scales from dominating the transformed values.

-### Q14- How to deal with categorical values ?
-- Drop categorical variables (columns)
-- Perform feature encoding

-### Q15- What does feature encoding mean?
-Feature encoding is the process of converting categorical data or text data into a numerical format that can be easily used for machine learning algorithms.
-In many machine learning models, the input features are expected to be numerical, and encoding is necessary when dealing with non-numeric data.

-Here are some common encoding methods:
-- Ordinal encoding: Assign numerical values based on the inherent order of categories
-- One-hot encoding : Create binary columns for each category, indicating its presence (1) or absence (0)
-- Label Encoding : Assign a unique numerical label to each category in a categorical variable
-- Binary Encoding : Convert each category into its binary representation.
-- Frequency (Count) Encoding: Replace each category with its frequency or count in the dataset
--
-**!!
-Notes :**
-- Ordinal encoding is a good choice in case we have ranking in our categorical variables (Low, medium, high), most used with DT and Random Forest.
-- One-hot encoding is more used when there is no ranking in the categorical variables.
-- If our dataset is very large (high cardinality) --> one-hot encoding can greatly expand the size of dataset : number columns.

-### Q16- What does Feature extraction mean?
-- It refers to the process of transforming raw data into a format that is suitable for analysis or modeling.
-- Feature extraction involves selecting, combining, or transforming these features to create a set of new features that are more informative, relevant, or suitable for a specific task.
-- It aims to retain the most relevant information from the original data.

-Here are some key points about Feature Extraction:
-  - Feature Transformation : Log,  Square,  Square Root, polynomial, Box-Cox and Quantile Transform
-  - Dimensionality reduction : Principal Component Analysis (PCA), Singular Value Decomposition (SVD) and Independent Component Analysis (ICA) etc.
-  - Domain Knowledge: Domain-specific knowledge is often used to guide the feature extraction process.
-Understanding the nature of the data and the problem at hand can help in creating meaningful features.
-  - Bag-of-Words (BoW) : it is a feature extraction method commonly used in natural language processing (NLP) and text analysis.

-**Note:**
-- Feature extraction is a crucial step in the data preprocessing pipeline, enabling the creation of a feature set that enhances the performance of machine learning models by providing them with more relevant and informative input variables.

 ### Q17- What does Dimensionality reduction mean?
 - It is a technique used in machine learning and statistics to reduce the number of input variables or features in a dataset.